XOR-LIFE/node-production/README.md

 ### **Enabling HTTP /2.0 Support And Set As Default Server:**

 HTTP/2 is the successor to the HTTP/1.1 standard which, among other benefits, reduces page load times and bandwidth used.
-While the HTTP/2 specification applies to both HTTP and HTTP traffic, web browsers currently do not support unencrypted HTTP/2, so it can only be used with TLS.
+While the HTTP/2 specification applies to both HTTP and HTTPS traffic, web browsers currently do not support unencrypted HTTP/2, so it can only be used with TLS.

 1. Add the `http2` option and `default_server` to the `listen` directive in your site configuration’s `server` block for both IPv4 and IPv6.
 It should look like below: